AIM Rule 26

 Click HERE for Director Biographies

-The Board consists of three executive directors and four non-executive directors, of whom James Strauss, Raymond Hodgkinson, Dr Andres Antonius and Eileen Carr are considered by the Board to be independent, with James Strauss being the Lead Independent Director.
+The Board consists of two executive directors and four non-executive directors, of whom James Strauss, Raymond Hodgkinson, Dr Andres Antonius and Eileen Carr are considered by the Board to be independent, with James Strauss being the Lead Independent Director.
 The Chairman is responsible for leadership of the Board and for the efficient conduct of the Board's function.
 The Chairman is expected to encourage the effective contribution of all directors and promote constructive and respectful relations between Directors and senior management.

 The Directors believe that they have sufficient experience in implementing accounting systems and controls which will provide a reasonable basis for them to make proper judgements as to the financial position and prospects of the Company.